mheere/vue-dropdown-advanced/README.md

 </div>
 ```

-# How to use this programmatically (no HTML markup!)
+# How to use this programmatically
-In cases where you just want to attach the dropdown to an existing element somewhere on your form without altering your template you can use the `DropDownControl` class.
+In cases where you just want to attach the dropdown to an DOM existing element anywhere on your form without altering your template you can use the `DropDownControl` class.

 1. Simply create a new `DropDownControl` object passing in the element you wish to attach the dropdown to.
 This could be **any** html element.
 2. Assign the dropdown items to show